I learned the Lord’s Prayer in childhood. We used the King James language, and we pronounced the word hallowed with three syllables, like this:

 Everyone looked at me blankly.
 Every time.

-Why do we have trouble praying it?
+Why don’t we pray it?

 Hallowed is not a word any of us sees, or hears, or uses every day.